 Does Facebook Ads Profit Maximizer Bootcamp 2.0 Deliver?

-With that said, it doesn’t qualify anyone to make more money, or to be better at Facebook ads.
-It gives a good overview and introduction, but nothing to justify the price it costs.
-It lacks any advanced topics as Jason reserves this for his “advanced” courses, as if $2k wasn’t enough.
-He claims that “no other course like this exists…” but it’s quite clear that it suffers from the same overpriced generalizability that most Facebook ad courses do.
+However, this doesn’t qualify anyone to earn more money or improve Facebook ad skills significantly.
+It provides solid overview and introduction but nothing justifying its price point.
+Advanced topics remain reserved for his “advanced” courses, as if $2,000 weren’t sufficient.
+He claims “no other course like this exists,” yet it suffers from the same overpriced generalizability plaguing most Facebook ad courses.

 Who Hornung’s Course Best for?

-This course is best for people who are just starting out with Facebook advertising.
-And I mean literally “just starting out”, like you’ve never used or heard of Facebook before.
-If you are not technical enough and get easily overwhelmed with dashboards and control panels, then you might benefit from this course.
+This course suits absolute Facebook advertising beginners—those literally just starting out who’ve never used or heard of Facebook before.
+If technical interfaces overwhelm you and dashboards seem intimidating, you might benefit from this course.

-If you already have an understanding of Facebook and using ads, then move on.
-You’re going to learn something new, but nothing to justify $2,000.
-Jason himself even acknowledges this and recommends anyone that took his previous course, “…skip to [17 FB Ad Secrets] module right here”.
-It’s quite apparent that Hornung holds back information as a way to split his courses into multiple upsells, like a video game cut into DLC.
+If you already understand Facebook and advertising basics, look elsewhere.
+While you’ll learn something new, nothing justifies $2,000.
+Jason acknowledges this, recommending previous course graduates “skip to [17 FB Ad Secrets] module right here.”
+Hornung clearly withholds information to fragment courses into multiple upsells, like video game content split into DLC.

 Is It Worth the Money?

-He also gives you the option to be an affiliate for his course, and he so conveniently offers another affiliate course for $2000.
-Even just starting the course, you get an invitation to his Facebook Advertising Implementation Workshop.
-It feels like you are merely hooked in with a $1500 bait while there is always more content that is hidden behind an even bigger paywall.
-And to top it all off, he then persuades you to sell his course for him.
+He also offers affiliate opportunities for his course, conveniently providing another affiliate course for $2,000.
+Upon starting, you immediately receive invitations to his Facebook Advertising Implementation Workshop.
+You’re essentially hooked with a $1,500 bait while additional content remains locked behind even higher paywalls.
+Finally, he persuades you to sell his course for him.

 Facebook Bootcamp 2.0 Course Alternatives

-- The Complete Facebook Sales Funnel Blueprint (Udemy)- This course costs around 1/200th of the price, and teaches you essentially the same thing.
-For anyone looking to learn and advanced analytical strategies, consider this course instead.
-It comes with 120 videos, totalling to about 12 hours of content.
-This course focuses on analyzing split tested ads to optimize your CPC and conversion rate.
+- The Complete Facebook Sales Funnel Blueprint (Udemy)- This course costs approximately 1/200th the price while teaching essentially identical content.
+For advanced analytical strategies, consider this alternative instead.
+It includes 120 videos totaling 12 hours, focusing on split-test analysis to optimize CPC and conversion rates.

-- LinkedIn Learning- A single subscription to LinkedIn Learning can give you access to thousands of hours of content.
-For Facebook, LinkedIn offers a variety of courses ranging from beginner and technical tutorials to advanced tactics.
-If Hornung’s variety of skill levels is something you like, consider using LinkedIn.
+- LinkedIn Learning- A single LinkedIn Learning subscription provides thousands of content hours.
+For Facebook training, LinkedIn offers courses ranging from beginner tutorials to advanced tactics.
+If you appreciate Hornung’s skill level variety, consider LinkedIn instead.

 Our Final Verdict

-More importantly, Hornung himself is the definition of unprofessional.
-Anyone who slightly disagrees with his course will be ridiculed on his Facebook page.
-Someone who paid $30 for Hornungs “course” was met with a 30 minute introductory video.
-This was Hornung’s response:
+More importantly, Hornung embodies unprofessionalism.
+Anyone expressing slight disagreement with his course faces ridicule on his Facebook page.
+When someone paid $30 for Hornung’s “course” and received only a 30-minute introductory video, this was Hornung’s response:

-And here’s the cherry on top… after someone called out Hornung’s “no signup” as false, these were his replies:
+After someone challenged Hornung’s “no signup” claim as false, these were his replies:

-That’s all you need to know about who Jason Hornung really is.
+That reveals everything you need to know about Jason Hornung’s true character.

 Pros

-- Great content for absolute beginners and nontechnical people.
+- Excellent content for absolute beginners and non-technical users.

 Cons

-- Littered with upsells and affiliate marketing offers.
+- Saturated with upsells and affiliate marketing offers.

 - Highly unprofessional behavior by Hornung.